MASTG-TECH-0133: Software Composition Analysis (SCA) of iOS Dependencies by Scanning Package Manager Artifacts

 iOS has several dependency managers, where the most popular are:

-The dependencies are integrated into the project during the build process and are then compiled into the IPA file.
-However, the version information of the dependencies may be stripped out during compilation, which means we cannot scan the IPA file.
+Dependencies are integrated into the project during the build process and then compiled into the IPA file.
+However, the version information in the dependencies may be stripped during compilation, so we cannot scan the IPA file.
 Fortunately, we can scan the artifacts produced by the dependency managers.

 Tools such as dependency-check can scan files created by all three dependency managers.
 These files list dependencies as Common Platform Enumeration (CPE) and their versions.
 The CPE will be included in the iOS app.
-These tools then search for known vulnerabilities, or CVEs (Common Vulnerability and Exposure), in the dependencies by checking them against a vulnerability database, such as the National Vulnerability Database (NVD).
+These tools then search for known vulnerabilities, or CVEs (Common Vulnerability and Exposure), in dependencies by checking them against vulnerability databases such as the National Vulnerability Database (NVD).

-Note that dependency-check supports Carthage, CocoaPods and SwiftPM, but these analyzers are considered experimental.
-While these analyzers may be useful and provide valid results, more testing must be completed to ensure that the false negative/positive rates are acceptable.
+dependency-check supports Carthage, CocoaPods and SwiftPM, but these analyzers are considered experimental.
+While these analyzers may be useful and provide valid results, additional testing is needed to ensure the false-negative/positive rates are acceptable.

 To test with dependency-check, we need to retrieve the dependency manager's corresponding file:

-. - For CocoaPods it is the file
+Cartfile.resolved. - For CocoaPods, it is the file

-Keep in mind that developers may use more than one dependency manager, so you may need to perform more than one scan.
-When scanning with dependency-check, scanning the file created by the dependency manager is sufficient; you don't need access to the entire Xcode project or source code.
+Keep in mind that developers may use multiple dependency managers, so you may need to run various scans.
+When scanning with dependency-check, scanning the file created by the dependency manager is enough; you don't need access to the entire Xcode project or source code.

-Before running the scan, obtain an API key for NVD.
+Before running the scan, obtain an NVD API key.
 This key is used to retrieve the latest CVE information.
 You can request the API key to access the NVD API from https://nvd.nist.gov/developers/request-an-api-key.

 - To start a scan for a project using SwiftPM, execute the following command to scan the